The-Intruder/Wireframe-Terrain-Visualizer-aka-FdF/README.md

 Notice how we get a little rectangle at the top left corner of our window.
 That's because the top-left most pixel of the window is considered to be the base point of drawing in Computer Graphics and not just _Minilibx_, and it is the `x: 0; y: 0` pixel.

-_Note: The little rectangle may seen to have a little empty space in its borttom-right corner, it's just a zooming bug that's on my side._
+_**Note:** The little rectangle may seen to have a little empty space in its borttom-right corner, it's just a bug that's on my side._

+## What am I supposed to do now ?!??

+Well, you can go take a look at those ressources that I included at the bottom of this `README`, get confortable with the various `<mlx.h>` functions, just the easy ones.

 ### Very useful ressources _(and the base of this README)_